Deployment

 Circumstances may arise, such as a death in the family or a serious illness, which make it necessary for your serving person to return home.

-Outside of these hours, contact the Officer of the Watch;
+Outside of these hours, please call the Officer of the Watch who will contact the RN FPS Duty Worker:

 Portsmouth - 02392 723875